SafeNetIoT/ML-IoTrim/README.md

 	- Evaluate the machine learning models and output the result

-REQUIREMENTS:
+## REQUIREMENTS:
 You need the MonIoTr framework installed, or edit the pcap_to_features.py file to pass the device IP address from command line

-	Following libraries in python3 are required: numpy, scikit-learn, joblib, pandas
+The following libraries for python3 are required: numpy, scikit-learn, joblib, pandas

-The first script extracts the dataset: mliotrim_convert_folder.sh
+## Script 1: mliotrim_convert_folder.sh
+The script convert a folder of PCAP file to a folder of CSV files, obtained aggregating packets and extracting statistical features

 Usage:
 	sudo ./mliotrim_convert_folder.sh DEVICE TRAFFIC_FOLDER

 Example:
 	sudo ./mliotrim_convert_folder.sh echo-dot-3 ./devices/echo-dot-3/traffic

 This will extract all the features and produce the CSV windowed output

+## Script 2: evaluate_rf.py

-To evaluate the machine learning model and take decision on the destinations, we can use the evaluate_rf.py script.
+The script evaluates the machine learning model and take decision on the destinations.

 We need to pass the windowed file which is the output of the previous procedure.

 Usage:
 	sudo python3 evaluate_rf.py WINDOWED_CSV_FILE